openmoh/openmohaa/README.md

 - `+set com_target_game 2` for Breakthrough (mohaab/mohtt)

 On Windows, you can create a shortcut to OpenMoHAA with these command-line arguments.
-The default value of `com_target_game` is 0 for the base game.
+The default value of `com_target_game` is 0 for the base game (main).

-With `com_target_game`, OpenMoHAA will support the network protocol accordingly
+With `com_target_game`, OpenMoHAA will support the network protocol accordingly.

+You can now start a local OpenMOHAA server or play on a server.

 ### Playing with bots